Johnny Depp Mental Health Allegations: Star Demands Claims Be Struck From Lawsuit

 “Johnny Depp is doing everything possible to prevent the truth from coming out.
 The claims against TMG are fictitious and he knows it,” a spokesperson for the management group stated.

-Johnny Depp has endured one tumultuous year since Amber Heard filed for divorce a year ago and also alleged the actor was abusive towards her.
-After a bitter and lengthy divorce battle the two finally were forced into an agreement in January, yet Depp has continued to be in the press for the said ongoing financial issues and legal disputes.
-Despite the personal drama in the life of the star, Johnny Depp is reportedly still focusing on his career and has a number of films lined up to star in this year and beyond.
+Johnny Depp has endured a tumultuous year since Amber Heard filed for divorce one year ago and also alleged the actor was abusive to her.
+After a bitter and lengthy divorce battle, the two were forced into an agreement in January, yet Depp has continued to appear in the press for his ongoing financial issues and legal disputes.
+Despite the personal drama in the life of the star, Johnny Depp is reportedly focusing on his career and has a number of films lined up for this year and beyond.

 [Featured Image by Ian Gavan/Getty Images]